Symmetry Breaking in Density Functional Theory due to Dirac Exchange for a Hydrogen Molecule: Introduction

 For a proof of this proposition, we refer the reader to the Concentration Compactness tools employed in \cite[Theorem $1$]{anantharaman2009existence} or specifically for LDA models the recent work of \cite{gontier2015existence}, where a general existence theory is addressed for LDA models of this type with neutral or positive charge.

 For the energy functional \eqref{eq:LDA}, we have two parameters $R$ and $\alpha$ in the functional.
 We expect the following behavior of the minimizers for different ranges of parameters: \begin{enumerate} \item For $\alpha = 0$ and any $R > 0$, the minimizer have the symmetry $\psi_+ = \psi_- = \psi_R$. \item Fix $R \geq 0$, when we increase $\alpha$ from $0$: The minimizer is initially symmetric (hence it is continuous at $\alpha = 0$), the symmetry is broken for larger $\alpha$ ($\psi_+ \neq \psi_-$).
 The critical parameter $\alpha$ for the transition from symmetric to asymmetric minimizer depends on $R$. \item Fix $\alpha > 0$, for $R$ sufficiently large, the minimizer is asymmetric. \end{enumerate} Therefore, this suggests a two-dimensional phase diagram where the axes are $R$ and $\alpha$ with a phase transition from symmetric to asymmetric minimizers.
-In the current manuscript, we will fix $R$ and vary the parameter $\alpha$ in our analysis.
-However, we will demonstrate the $(\alpha, R)$ phase diagram numerically.
-Some technical difficulties arise in the the analysis when varying $R$, which we comment on in Section~\ref{sec:conclusion} and plan to address in future work.
+In the current manuscript, we will fix $R$ and vary the parameter $\alpha$ in our analysis {in order to prove that symmetry breaking occurs in the $\alpha$ parameter as predicted}.
+However, we will demonstrate the $(\alpha, R)$ phase diagram numerically {and hence lend numerical support to the conjectured behaviors in $R$}.
+Some technical difficulties arise in the the analysis when varying $R$ {in particular when taking $R \to \infty$}, which we comment on in Section~\ref{sec:conclusion} and plan to address in future work.
 We make our statements precise in the following theorems. \begin{theorem} Fix $R > 0$, denote $\psi_R$ the minimizer of \eqref{eq:RDFT} and $\psi_{\pm}$ the minimizer of \eqref{eq:UDFT}, we have $\psi_{\pm} = \psi_R$ for $\alpha \ll 1$, and $\psi_+ \not= \psi_-$ for $\alpha \gg 1$. \end{theorem}

 In other words, as we increase $\alpha$, the symmetry $\psi_+ = \psi_-$ is broken.
 In fact, we can give a more precise characterization of the minimizer $\psi_{\pm}$ as $\alpha \to \infty$.